AbramsGroup/HTPolyNet/_sources/install.rst.txt

          $ make check
          $ sudo make install

-     And add to ``~/.bashrc``:
+     And add to your ``~/.bashrc``:

      .. code-block:: console

          source /usr/local/gromacs/bin/GMXRC

      This should provide access to the ``gmx`` command.
 If you additionally compiled an MPI version (using ``-DGMX_MPI=on`` in the ``cmake`` command), you will also have access to ``gmx_mpi``; either of these commands can be used by HTPolyNet.
-Note that Gromacs 2016 and below have a version of ``gmx distance`` that limits the number of distances that can be calculated, so we (always) recommend the latest Gromacs.
+Note that Gromacs 2016 and below have a version of ``gmx distance`` that limits the number of distances that can be calculated, so we (always) recommend using the latest Gromacs.

-     Finally, in the tutorials provided, we demonstrate the use of `OpenBabel <https://openbabel.org/wiki/Main_Page>`_ to generate initial molecular structure files; though it is not strictly necessary, it is fairly convenient to use.
+Finally, in the tutorials provided, we demonstrate the use of ``obabel`` from `OpenBabel <https://openbabel.org/wiki/Main_Page>`_ to generate initial molecular structure files in Sybyl MOL2 format from SMILES strings; though it is not strictly necessary, it is fairly convenient to use for this purpose.

+hould be